derektoms/s3RNA/README.md

 # s3RNA: Subcellular swine small RNA data

-This is the R pacakge for analysis of the granulosa small RNA sequencing dataset.
+This is a dataset of miRNA and snoRNA reads from swine granulosa cells used in Pan, Toms, et al. (2020).

 ## Installation
-s3RNA is a package for the R statisical computing language, and was built and tested on versions >= 3.5, and certain dependencies did not work during testing on 3.3.
+s3RNA is a dataset package for the R statisical computing language, and was built and tested on versions >= 3.5, and certain dependencies did not work during testing on 3.3.
 To install s3RNA, type either of these commands into the console:

 ``` r
 devtools::install_github("derektoms/s3RNA")